 Concurrent Enrollment Director

-The face of concurrent enrollment, Heather provides phone and email support to students, parents, and our high school and college partners.
-She is also the go-to person for anything related to MyCE.
+The face of concurrent enrollment, Amber provides phone and email support to students, parents, and our high school and college partners.

 Supports high school coordinators with class scheduling, student registration issues, and any other concurrent enrollment needs.